flux-iac/tofu-controller/README.md

   * Secret and ConfigMap as input variables
   * Support the GitOps way to "plan" / "re-plan"
   * Support the GitOps way to "apply"
+  * Drift detection
+  * Support auto-apply so that the reconciliation detect drifts and always make changes

 ### Q2 2022
+  * Interop with Notification controller's Events and Alert
   * Interop with Kustomization controller's health checks (via the Output resources)
-  * Interop with Notification controller's Events and Alert

 ### Q3 2022
   * Write back and show plan in PRs
-  * Support auto-apply so that the reconciliation detect drifts and always make changes